kratzert/RRMPG/docs/source/examples/model_api_example.rst

 The data can be found here: http://amir.eng.uci.edu/software.php (under "HBV Hydrological Model")

+In summary we'll look at:

+- How you can create one of the models
+- How you can fit the model parameters to observed discharge by

+    1. Using one of SciPy's global optimizer
+    2. Monte-Carlo-Simulation

-In summary we'll look at: - How you can create one of the models - How you can fit the model parameters to observed discharge by: - Using one of SciPy's global optimizer - Monte-Carlo-Simulation - How you can use a fitted model to calculate the simulated discharge
+- How you can use a fitted model to calculate the simulated discharge

 .. code:: python